ryangregson01/L4-dissertation/timelog.md

 ### 17 Nov 2022
 * *1.5 hours* Experiments with conv2D on random tensors, then applying convolution to a single protein sequence.

+### 23 Nov 2022
+* *1.5 hours* Applying multiple convolutions to two protein sequences.
+Experimented with padding.

+### 24 Nov 2022
+* *2 hours* Created a loose neural network model.
+Multiple convolution layer, followed by activation function.
+Tested with two protein sequences under a training loop.
+Not concentrated on what training loop really doing yet - mostly assessing loss can be calculated from model output and labels.
+* *2 hours* Combining previous work from Notebooks with new FCN model.
+All preprocessing.
+Now have access to more than two protein sequences.
+* *1 hour* Meeting with Kevin.
+Discussed current model, and potential refactoring.
+* *1 hour* Wrote up minutes after meeting.
+* *1 hour* Cleaned up Notebook.
+Inserted markdown throughout notebook to help the notebook read well and be understandle.
+Can commit this code so far (src/Notebooks).